 Treatment options for pancreatoblastoma include the following:

-Although radiation therapy has been used in unresectable or relapsed cases, its role in the treatment of microscopic disease after surgery has not been defined.
+Although radiation therapy has been used for unresectable tumors and relapsed cases, its role in the treatment of microscopic disease after surgery has not been defined.

 Response has been seen for patients with relapsed or persistent pancreatoblastoma treated with gemcitabine in one case and vinorelbine and oral cyclophosphamide in two cases.

-High-dose chemotherapy with autologous hematopoietic stem cell rescue has been reported to be effective in selected cases.[9,13]
+High-dose chemotherapy with autologous hematopoietic stem cell rescue has been reported to be effective in selected cases.[10,14]

 The most common type of functioning islet cell tumor is insulinoma, followed by gastrinoma.

 Nonfunctioning tumors are extremely rare in pediatrics, except when associated with MEN1 syndrome.
-Islet cell tumors are typically solitary; when multiple tumors are present, the diagnosis of MEN1 syndrome should be considered.
+Islet cell tumors are typically solitary; when multiple tumors are present, a diagnosis of MEN1 syndrome should be considered.

 On imaging, these tumors are usually small and well defined.
 Somatostatin receptor scintigraphy is useful for the location of islet cell tumors; however, only 60% to 70% express somatostatin receptor.